custom-cards/flex-table-card/docs/example-cfg-services.md

     type: twice_daily
 ```

-This works because the `get_forecasts` service returns information in the same format as the `weather` entity's attributes did.
-This simple technique may not work with other integrations.
+This will work if the `get_forecasts` service returns information in the same format as the `weather` entity's attributes did.
+Adjustments must be made if this is not the case.

-Whether using attributes or the service call, the result is exactly the same:
 <!-- [example image section] -->
 <img src="../images/WeatherServiceExample.png" alt="Weather service example result" width="500px">